 Summary:

-The Deaf/Blind district in Florida is home to 5 specialized public schools that serve students with special needs related to deafness or blindness.
-The district includes 2 high schools, 1 middle school, and 2 elementary schools, all of which receive significantly more funding per student ($41,158) compared to the state average.
+The Deaf/Blind district in Florida operates 5 public schools that serve students with special needs related to deafness and blindness, including 2 high schools, 1 middle school, and 2 elementary schools.
+While the district as a whole performs significantly below the state average on standardized tests, a few schools stand out in their academic performance.

 Thank you for your feedback!